IORoot/puppeteer__creator-studio--instagram/README.md

 ## Docker

-This script is also dockerised and contains the dockerfile I use to setup my installation on DigitalOcean.
+This script is also dockerised and contains the dockerfile I use to setup my installation on DigitalOcean.z